Most people think there are only two kinds of Ohio auto insurance – full coverage and liability only.

 Note: The exception to this rule often occurs when adding a teen driver.
 In this case, a "liability only" car can be a great idea to save big premium dollars, since the majority of the auto insurance premium for a teen driver comes from the comprehensive and collision coverage (we've seen 50-65% easy).
 Please feel free to download our report- "Teenage Drivers and Auto Insurance: Tips to Keep Them Safe and Help You Save Money"for lots of safety and money saving tips if you have a teen driver or are getting ready to add one.
 And as always, you can contact our friendly agents to quote vehicle and coverage differences when getting ready to add a teen driver.

-Questions?
-Want to discuss your insurance?
-Call us today at (937) 592-4871 or submit a quote request via our website.
+Confused about your options?
+Call us or submit an Ohio auto insurance quote request via our website.
 We'd love to help you make good decisions about the best coverage for you.